 Typically when you pick up an object in any game you expect it to leave its original location as it’s moved to the new one e.g. your bottomless pockets.
 Not so much in Sixth Sense; don’t be surprised if you’re able to scoop up an item and place it in your inventory only for an imprint to linger where you found it.

 On a number of occasions characters actually switch voices, seemingly parodying The Body Snatcher.
 Accordingly you’ll hear Frank speaking with Charles’ voice and vice versa.
 At least I suppose it’s germain to the parallel universe element of the plot.
 In Toon City Frank’s doppelganger is known as ‘Frick the fox’.
 He’s a fox… called Frick.
 Who plays trilliards, rather than billiards.
+If you want to play real billiards at home, just in case you want to take a break from computer games, check Nashville Billiard & Patio website to learn how to order your perfect pool table.

 I can only imagine that a mere handful of people were responsible for voicing multiple characters, and because they were recorded back to back with no context for guidance they sometimes got muddled.
 Assigning specific audio files to trigger points in code, the programmer may not even have heard aloud the voices at the time.
 Stitching together this audio-visual patchwork can’t have been an easy process for founder of CineTECH and sole programmer, Vittorio Ferrari, who had to simultaneously juggle coding with managing the project.